varun-singh26/company_scraper/README.md

 pip (Python package installer),
 Git CLI (for cloning the repository),

-Once all the prerequisites are met, the spider can be installed from the GitHub repository.
+Once all the prerequisites are met, the spider can be installed from the GitHub repository on your local machine.

 ```bash
 #1.
 Clone the Repository: